Chart Color Schemes

 Age

-Willoughby's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and somewhat older than Australia's median age of 38 years.
-Compared to the Greater Sydney average, Willoughby has an over-representation of the 45-54 cohort at 16.3% and an under-representation of the 25-34 cohort at 7.7%.
-According to the 2021 Census, the population aged 15 to 24 grew from 11.0% to 13.5%, while the 35 to 44 cohort declined from 15.8% to 14.7%.
-By 2041, demographic modeling suggests significant changes in Willoughby's age profile, with the 65 to 74 cohort projected to grow by 34%, adding 378 residents to reach 1,497.
-Conversely, both the 0 to 4 and 5 to 14 age groups are expected to decrease in numbers.
+Willoughby's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 and somewhat older than Australia's median of 38.
+Compared to Greater Sydney, the 45-54 cohort is notably over-represented in Willoughby at 16.3%, while the 25-34 age group is under-represented at 7.7%.
+According to the 2021 Census, the 15 to 24 age group has increased from 11.0% to 13.5% of Willoughby's population, while the 35 to 44 cohort has declined from 15.8% to 14.7%.
+By 2041, demographic modeling suggests significant changes in Willoughby's age profile.
+The 65 to 74 cohort is projected to grow by 34%, adding 378 residents to reach a total of 1,497.
+Conversely, both the 0 to 4 and 5 to 14 age groups are expected to see reduced numbers.